alexandrainst/responsible-ai/README.md

 ### Perceived algorithmic fairness

-1. N. Grgić-Hlača et al., "[Beyond Distributive Fairness in Algorithmic Decision Making: Feature Selection for Procedurally Fair Learning](https://www.aaai.org/ocs/index.php/AAAI/AAAI18/paper/view/16523)", AAAI (18), 2018 - Proposes to shift the focus for outcome fairness to procedurally fairness where there instead should be a focus of how the outcome is concluded instead of what it actually is.
-The paper includes a survey to examine people's perception of using different input features in different settings.
 2. M. Srivastava et al., "[Mathematical notions vs. human perception of fairness: A descriptive approach to fairness for machine learning](https://www.aaai.org/ocs/index.php/AAAI/AAAI18/paper/view/16523)", KDD'19 2459–2468, 2019 - Attempt to measure peoples perception of different statistical fairness metrics trough an Amazon Turk survey.
 3. G. Harrison et al., "[An empirical study on the perceived fairness of realistic, imperfect machine learning models](https://dl.acm.org/doi/10.1145/3351095.3372831)", FAT*'20 392–402, 2020 - Examines peoples perception of trade-offs between models which satisfies different statistical fairness measure or accuracy trough an Amazon Turk survey.
 4. D. Saha et al., "[Measuring non-expert comprehension of machine learning fairness metrics](http://proceedings.mlr.press/v119/saha20c.html)", ICML (119) 8377-8387, 2020 - Examines people's comprehension of statistical fairness metrics and shows that comprehension can be measured trough a multiple-choice survey.
 Furthermore, the authors find that comprehension is correlated with education and that higher comprehension is correlated with a more negative perception of the metrics.